Skip to Main Content

 • Season of Preparation before the arrival of Jesus

-Thursday, December 7th - December 15th: Hanukkah begins at Sundown
+Sunday, December 14th - Monday, December 22nd: Hanukkah begins at sundown.

 • Jewish festival of lights